 Is there any historical significance in San Pedro de Atacama?

 San Pedro's importance was historically massive due to water in the middle of the desert.
 It supported years of human inhabitants as an oasis town and became the popular stopover for ancient indigenous civilizations, a resting place for people and cows during Chile's nitrate boom.

 Most Important Driving Rules in Chile

-Driving in Chile can be stressful and dangerous if you don't know any rules before getting behind the wheel.
+Driving in Chile can be stressful and dangerous if you're not a Chilean driver who knows the rules before getting behind the wheel.
 Because Chile has some of the longest roads in the world, knowing some of the most important rules when driving is highly recommended for you to drive around the country safely.

 Driving Under the Influence